What I Liked about Edmonton - My First Experience

 Alberta Legislature Building sits on the hill overlooking the North Saskatchewan River which was the location of Fort Edmonton, the first permanent fur trading post settled by Europeans in the area.

-The park around Alberta Legislature Building looked very secluded in the fall, but I'm sure it's very busy in the summer.
+The park around the Alberta Legislature Building looked very secluded in the fall, but I'm sure it's very busy in the summer.

 "This memorial commemorates the arrival, in 1891, of the first Ukrainian settlers to Canada.
-It pays tribute to the stalwart sons and daughters of the soil who, through patient industry and steadfast courage, overcame physical hardships and adversity to transform the vastness of the prairie into productive farm land.
-In helping to unleash the economic potential of the Canadian West, Ukrainian pioneers not only contributed to the subsequent founding of the province of Alberta, but bequeathed a proud legacy to their descendants down through the ages.
-Their perseverance and self-sacrifice are in inspiration and a challenge to us all" (from the stella next to the monument).
+It pays tribute to the stalwart sons and daughters of the soil who, through patient industry and steadfast courage, overcame physical hardships and adversity to transform the vastness of the prairie into productive farmland.
+In helping to unleash the economic potential of the Canadian West, Ukrainian pioneers not only contributed to the subsequent founding of the province of Alberta but bequeathed a proud legacy to their descendants down through the ages.
+Their perseverance and self-sacrifice are in inspiration and a challenge to us all" (from the Stella next to the monument).

-Ukrainian influence is visible: from the City Hall's tower with its traditional Ukrainian bells to thousands ethnic Ukrainians living in Alberta and particularly in Edmonton.
+Ukrainian influence is visible: from the City Hall's tower with its traditional Ukrainian bells to thousands of ethnic Ukrainians living in Alberta and particularly in Edmonton.

-Another monument in memory of one of the darkest pages in the Ukrainian history - the genocidal famine against Ukrainians inflicted by the Soviet regime in 1932-33.
+Another monument in memory of one of the darkest pages in Ukrainian history - the genocidal famine against Ukrainians inflicted by the Soviet regime in 1932-33.

 The city centre looks a bit outdated, although it feels safe and snug.